 A tree service technician is an individual who is trained specifically in identifying and treating trees and is skilled at removing excess limbs or dying branches to keep clear of trees or bushes that may be choking shrubs, blocking pathways, and blocking utility lines.
 He can also remove dead, diseased branches, limbs, or branches that are in danger of falling and blocking a driveway, entrance, or exit.
-If a tree is dying, the service technician at Ohio Tree Service can perform pruning, removing infected areas, removing roots and other debris that may cause future damage.
+If a tree is dying, the service technician can perform pruning, removing infected areas, removing roots and other debris that may cause future damage.

 The job of a tree service technician does not just apply to houses or homes.
 Trees and shrubbery in parks, golf courses and on private properties need to be tended to as well.
 In a park, trees and shrubbery have been shown to help deter crime by deterring potential criminals by making them aware of the presence of a home or business.
 In addition, by providing cover from the sun, trees and shrubbery provide shelter and shade to animals and children, who will otherwise be exposed to the elements in a park.